 More info: Running Injuries

 Calf and Achilles Injuries

 Common Sources of Shin Pain & Injury

 Shin Pain Treatment

-One of the differences that you'll notice with PhysioWorks treatment is the thorough analysis of WHY you actually have your shin pain, rather than only treating your symptomatic pain.
-We strongly believe that if you don't correct why you are vulnerable to shin pain then it is only a matter of time before your shin pain returns.
+One of the differences that you’ll notice with PhysioWorks treatment is the thorough analysis of WHY you have your shin pain, rather than only treating your symptomatic pain.
+We strongly believe that if you don’t correct why you are vulnerable to shin pain, then it is only a matter of time before your shin pain returns.

 Research findings have modified modern physiotherapy treatment approaches to shin pain.
-Together with a thorough knee and lower limb assessment, your treatment can progress quickly to get you pain-free and performing your normal sport or daily activities in the shortest time possible.
+Together with a thorough knee and lower limb assessment, your treatment can progress quickly to get you pain-free and performing your regular sport or daily activities in the shortest time possible.